balelulelo/KKA-Final-Project/README.md

         self.heuristics = {}
 ```
 - `Graph`: A class representing the railway network.
-graph: A dictionary to store each station and its connections with other stations.
+- `graph`: store each station and its connections with other stations.
-- `heuristics`: A dictionary storing heuristic values for each station, such as its distance from Tokyo.
+- `heuristics`: storing heuristic values for each station, such as its distance from Tokyo.

 #### 2c.
 Function to Add an Edge
 ```python